Lgeoffrion/cookie-swap/README.md

 Before starting development of this application, we needed to npm install express, dotenv, express-session, googleapis, mysqul2, moment, if-env, mysql, nodemailer, passport, path and sequelize packages.
 We created the database on jawsDB and deployed to Heroku.

-## Service Unit Manager user name and password

-You will need a service unit manager login to be able to run this app.
-We are using email address as the username.

-username : JA@gmail.com
-password : password1

 ## Things that worked well